git-up/GitUp/CONTRIBUTING.md

 **If you are unsure your contribution would be valuable to GitUp, or are looking for contributions to work on, check out the [dedicated topics](http://forums.gitup.co/c/contributions) in the GitUp community forums.**

+**You must accept the terms of the [GitUp Contributor License Agreement](http://forums.gitup.co/t/gitup-contributor-license-agreement/323) before your pull request can be merged into upstream.**

 The following is a list of absolute requirements for PRs (not following them would result in immediate rejection):

 1. The coding style MUST be followed exactly (there is no style guide available but you can figure out from browsing the source)